Australian Government advice for Lebanon

-When you are in Lebanon, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we cannot get you out of trouble or out of jail.
-Research local laws before you travel.
+You are subject to the local laws of [country], including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter .
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Serious crimes, such as murder and treason, can carry the death penalty.

 Under Lebanese law, homosexual acts are illegal and penalties include imprisonment.
 See our LGBTI travellers page.